Moist and delicious, this has been dubbed the best zucchini bread by so many people!

 How to Prepare Zucchini for Bread

-Grate zucchini with the larger size of a box grater or food processor (don’t dice or chop it).
-You want shreds of moisture in every bite!
-Once grated, if can be added to the batter, do not squeeze the zucchini dry.
+Grating zucchini: This recipe uses grated zucchini.
+Use the larger holes on a box grater or a food processor grater (don’t dice or chop it).
+Once grated, do not squeeze the zucchini dry, as the liquid keeps it moist.

 How to Make Zucchini Bread

-Like most quick bread recipes, this is easy to make and requires just a few minutes to prep.
+Like most quick bread recipes, this zucchini loaf is easy to make and requires just a few minutes of prep time.
 I line my loaf pans with parchment paper to make the bread extra easy to remove.

 - Grate Zucchini: Use the larger side of a box grater to shred zucchini.

-- Prep Wet & Dry Ingredients: Combine wet ingredients & dry ingredients in separate bowls (per recipe below).
+- Prep Wet & Dry Ingredients: Combine wet and dry ingredients in separate bowls (recipe below).

 Variations